Mesa Verde National Park: Basketmaker culture

 With the introduction of corn to the Mesa Verde region c.
-1000 BC and the trend away from nomadism toward permanent pithouse settlements, the Archaic Puebloan transitioned into what archaeologists call the Basketmaker culture.
+1000 BCE and the trend away from nomadism toward permanent pithouse settlements, the Archaic Puebloan transitioned into what archaeologists call the Basketmaker culture.
 Basketmaker II people are characterized by their combination of foraging and farming skills, use of the atlatl, and creation of finely woven baskets in the absence of earthen pottery.
 By 300, corn had become the preeminent staple of the Basketmaker II people's diet, which relied less and less on wild food sources and more on domesticated crops.
 (Note: Corn was introduced to the Great Sage Plain, the regions north and west of Mesa Verde, from Mexico.)

 In addition to the fine basketry for which they were named, Basketmaker II people fashioned a variety of household items from plant and animal materials, including sandals, robes, pouches, mats, and blankets.
 They also made clay pipes and gaming pieces.
 Basketmaker men were relatively short and muscular, averaging less than 5.5 feet tall.
 Their skeletal remains reveal signs of hard labor and extensive travel, including degenerative joint disease, healed fractures, and moderate anemia associated with iron deficiency.
 They buried their dead near or amongst their settlements, and often included luxury items as gifts, which might indicate differences in relative social status.
 Basketmaker II people are also known for their distinctive rock art, which can be found throughout Mesa Verde.
 They depicted animals and people, in both abstract and realistic forms, in single works and more elaborate panels.
 A common subject was the hunchbacked flute player that the Hopi call Kokopelli.